blinkX-demo/.github/profile/README.md

 BlinkX API complies with all SEBI and exchange regulations for algorithmic trading in India.
 A **static IP address** is mandatory for all API integrations per NSE/BSE guidelines (effective August 2025).
-All order activity is logged and auditable for a minimum of 5 years.

 ---